-One of the big challenges a lot of us face as entrepreneurs is continually creating…
+One of the biggest challenges we face as entrepreneurs is client attraction.
+We need to…

 I recently had a call with Meghan, a social media consultant.
 She contacted me because she was struggling with how to get new clients.
 Meghan recently quit her social media director job at a start-up and was now an independent consultant.
 She had been going to networking events where there were a lot of her target market prospects, but there didn’t seem to be enough prospects who were interested in her services.
 She was confused about why she wasn’t engaging and converting more new clients.